RobSis/treesome/README.md

 ### Optional steps

-1. If you use awful.client.setslave or awful.client.setmaster in your rc.lua,
-   replace them with treesome.setslave and treesome.setmaster.

-   Treesome doesn't use master/slave philosophy, so we need to override it, but keep it working for other layouts.

-2. By default, direction of split is decided based on the dimensions of focused client.
+1. By default, direction of split is decided based on the dimensions of focused client.
 If you want you to force the direction of the split, map some keys like this: